 The Abbey of Saint Galgano

-Because he lived as a simple hermit, and had not adhered to any monastic rule, the figure of Galgano Guidotti was disputed, in the years following his death, between the Cistercians and the Augustinians9.
-Both orders, in the 13th and 14th centuries, promoted his sanctity: there is an Augustinian hagiography from this period (Vita beati Galgani10) and another written by an anonymous Cistercian (Vita Sancti Galgani de Senis11).
+Since Galgano Guidotti lived as a simple hermit and did not follow any monastic rule, after his death the Cistercians and the Augustinians disputed his legacy12.
+Both orders, in the 13th and 14th centuries, promoted his sanctity: there is an Augustinian hagiography from this period (Vita beati Galgani13) and another written by an anonymous Cistercian (Vita Sancti Galgani de Senis14).
+Emperor Henry VI fostered white monks from Cîteaux that went to Chiusdino in 1191.
+Who could have been better suited to settle at Montesiepi than the Cistercians of Bernard of Clairvaux, who had advocated the use of the sword during the Crusades (De laude novae militiae, 1128)?

-However, a document from 1196 tells us that they were not exactly welcome.
-The friars who had shared the first coenoby with Galgano, and who had lived a more free spirituality, did not like the imposition of the strict Cistercian rule.
+However, the friars who had shared the first coenoby with Galgano, and who had lived a more free spirituality, did not like the imposition of the strict Cistercian rule.
 Hence, they decided to move away.
-This is attested by the rise of different hermitic settlements, named after the saint, in other places in Tuscany12.
+This is attested by the rise of different hermitic settlements, named after the saint, in other places in Tuscany15.
 These fraternities – San Galgano di Catasta, San Galgano di Fidentio in Funticellis, San Galgano di Vallebuona, Santi Giorgio e Galgano della Spelonca – had eventually merged precisely into the Ordo Eremitarum Sancti Augustini (1256), at the express request of Pope Alexander IV.

 A new abbey

-When Bishop Ugo perished in 1185 – he was to be declared a saint as well – he was succeeded by Ildebrando, who belonged to the powerful pro-imperial Pannocchieschi family.
+When Bishop Ugo perished in 1185, he was succeeded by Ildebrando, who belonged to the powerful pro-imperial Pannocchieschi family.
 Now, if there had been a figure of a paladin, noble knight and free from the influence of ecclesiastical orders, that was certainly Galgano Guidotti.
-Ildebrando, therefore, decided to support the cult of the saint, both to affirm the model of a “Ghibelline saint”13 and to give prestige to the church of Volterra against the rising bourgeoisie.
+Ildebrando, therefore, decided to support his cult, both to affirm the model of a “Ghibelline saint”16 and to give prestige to the church of Volterra against the rising bourgeoisie.
 As early as August 1185, he requested Pope Lucius III to open the canonization process for Galgano.

 Even the powerful city of Siena had to admit the mastery of the Cistercian workers.
 In 1257 the monk Ugo became head of the Biccherna, the Revenue Office of the Tuscan city.
 Moreover, it was precisely the Cistercian monks of Saint Galgano who built part of Siena Cathedral of Santa Maria Assunta.